hexhowells/tinyLLM/README.md

 tinyLLM is a ~~large~~ tiny language model trained on a single 3090.
 The project is a continuation of the [tinyGPT](https://github.com/hexhowells/tinyGPT) project but updated to make the architecture more modern following recent developments of LLMs over the fast few years.

+The `train.py` script executes the main training run, using data downloaded and pre-tokenised from the `data/` scripts.
+The model can be instruction finetuned using `finetune.py`.
+Text can be generated from the pre-trained model using `generate.py` and you can converse with the instruct model using `chat.py` which runs a primitive cli chat interface.

 ## Architecture

 ![architecture diagram](https://github.com/hexhowells/tinyLLM/blob/main/tinyLLM.png)